sassoftware/sasoptpy/doc/workflow.rst

    # Solve
    m.solve(verbose=True)

-There is no differences in terms of how client-side and server-side models are written.
+There is no difference in terms of how client-side and server-side models are written.
 However, the generated OPTMODEL code is more compact for server-side models.